 The organization can trace who entered, changed, approved, and submitted data |

-When all seven stages are completed consistently, payroll teams receive inputs that are clean, traceable, and defensible.
+When all seven stages are completed consistently, teams receive inputs that are clean, traceable, and defensible.
 When stages are skipped or handled manually, gaps appear in payroll output.

 Why This Matters to HR, Finance, and Payroll Leaders

 Time tracking is often seen as an administrative process, but its impact reaches far beyond attendance.
-Inaccurate time and absence data can affect labor cost visibility, payroll accuracy, compliance readiness, employee trust, and the efficiency of every pay cycle.
+Inaccurate time and absence data can affect labor cost visibility, accuracy, compliance readiness, employee trust, and the efficiency of every pay cycle.

-For HR, it can increase employee queries and reduce confidence in payroll outcomes.
+For HR, it can increase employee queries and reduce confidence in outcomes.
 For finance, it can distort workforce cost reporting and overtime visibility.
 For payroll teams, it can lead to rework, corrections, and off-cycle payments.

 Accurate time tracking gives every stakeholder a cleaner foundation to work from.
-It helps organizations reduce manual effort, improve governance, and build greater confidence in payroll results.
+It helps organizations reduce manual effort, improve governance, and build greater confidence in results.

 The Global Challenge: Accuracy Across Countries